etymology/etymology.github.io/_pages/about.md

 permalink: /about/
 ---

 I read and write, but not nearly as much as I ought to.
-My interests include musicology/organology, intellectual history, philosophy (political, legal, ethics, aesthetics), and linguistics.
+My interests include musicology/organology, intellectual history, political/legal philosophy, ethics, aesthetics and linguistics.

 Lately, I've been thinking lately about

-* The Historically Informed Performance movement
+* The Historically Informed Performance (HIP) movement
 * Authenticity as an ethical ideal
 * Parfit's theories of personal identity and ethics
 * Aesthetics of Islamic art
 * Sexual consent in philosophy and the law
-* Capital punishment